SmartTokenLabs/TokenScript/doc/design_paper.md

 We recognise the blockchain technology's utility in providing a frictionless market and integrating the web.
 This is done through tokenisation.
 Tokenised rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free and accountless integration.

 Today, the ways tokens are accessed, rendered and transacted are scattered across dynamic Dapps and immutable Smart Contracts on the blockchain.
-Most tokens either have a very primitive business logic (as payment token), while some try to put complex business logic into the contract, creating a specific dapp (decentralised application) to cate the interactions with the token.
+Most tokens either have a very primitive business logic (as payment token), while some try to put complex business logic into the contract, creating a specific dapp (decentralised application) to cater the interactions with the token.
 This enables DAOs (Decentralized Autonomous Organizations) but hardly helps to create a frictionless token economy and integrate the web.
 When marketisation and integration of a token is tied to a dapp, it recreates data interoperability, security and availability barrier - the same issues that prevented tokenisation before blockchain's invention.

 \pagebreak